-Documentary editing has been an important component of the Institute’s publications programs.
-Among the editions published by the Institute is the still popular 1959 volume of The Adams-Jefferson Letters edited by the Institute’s second director, Lester Cappon.
+Documentary editing has been an important component of the OI’s publications programs.
+Among the editions published by the OI is the still popular 1959 volume of The Adams-Jefferson Letters edited by the OI’s second director, Lester Cappon.

 Recent projects include the following series, all available via the University of North Carolina Press.